rkbright/rhel-rhcsa-exam-prep/Chapter 2: Understanding and Using Essential Tools on RHEL 8/READ.md

 copy ssh key to another server

-`ssh-copy-id user@hostname
+`ssh-copy-id user@hostname`

 identify the hostname of a machine

 `hostname`

-rif you don't want an interactive shell and only want to return information about the system
+if you don't want an interactive shell and only want to return information about the system

 `ssh user@hostname cat /etc/redhat-release`